Cheapest electricity in Brisbane, QLD

 - Estimated annual usage: The estimated annual energy usage of a residential customer living in the Energex network (for electricity) and the Australian Gas network (for gas).
 This figure currently sits at 4,600kWh for electricity customers on a single rate tariff and 7,800 MJ for gas customers.

-Other tariffs in Brisbane include:
+Other tariffs in Brisbane that aren't included on our rates table include:

 - Demand tariff (electricity only): An additional ‘demand’ charge on top of your supply and usage charges.
 To be eligible, you will also need a smart meter installed.